TurkServer/docs/_pages/quickStart.md

 Now you can modify the demo, turn off sandbox in settings and launch your own experiments in the real world.

-Enjoy your new research experience that powered by the VirtualLab!
+Enjoy your new research experience using TurkServer!

 ## ***Reference***